 Logging In Lateness and Lightning

-Snobishness isn’t just for Brits, boys and girls.
+Snobishness doesn’t apply strictly just to the Brits, boys and girls.
 There have been rumored cases of it among the French as well, cross my heart with Neptune’s Triton!
-If John Couch Adams was perceived to be a snob by his fellow Brits, when the race for Neptune’s discovery commenced, Urbain Le Verrier was seen as Lord King Snob among his fellow countrymen, and that’s saying a lot, given that 8 out of 10 commoners consider France to be the birthplace of the stereotypical snob.
-Once again, I must interject by playing Le Advocate de Devil, by stating many Pisceans are often mistakenly perceived to be the most obnoxious of snobs, when in reality they are desperately trying to cover up their intense shyness and paralyzing fear of having to interact with those they don’t know well.
+If John Couch Adams was perceived to be a snob by his fellow Brits, when the race for Neptune’s discovery commenced, Urbain Le Verrier was seen as Lord King Snob among his fellow countrymen and that’s saying a lot, given that 8 out of 10 commoners consider France to be the birthplace of the stereotypical snob.
+Once again, I must interject by playing Le Advocate de Devil, by stating many Pisceans are often mistakenly perceived to be the most obnoxious of snobs when in reality they are desperately trying to cover up their intense shyness and paralyzing fear of having to interact with those they don’t know well.

-You say stuck up elitist, I say shy water sign with an inherent lack of social skills, the French intelligentsia called the whole Neptunian thing off no matter how anyone interpreted Le Verrier’s caustic behavior.
-Realizing the British were coming and now were surpassing all of his efforts by frenzily searching for the missing planet he had independently deduced, Urbaine Le Verrier desperately sought assistance from his countrymen, garnering no help whatsoever from any of his fellow French citizens.
+You say stuck up elitist, I say shy water sign with an inherent lack of social skills, the French intelligentsia called the whole Neptunian thing off no matter how anyone interpreted Le Verrier’s irritating behavior.
+Realizing the British were coming and now were surpassing all of his efforts by frenzily searching for the missing planet he had independently deduced, Urbaine Le Verrier desperately sought assistance from his fellow French citizens, garnering nothing whatsoever from any of his countrymen.
 It was here the mathematician realized he had no other choice than to seek help from the ethnic group that wielded efficiency like a deadly weapon against any kind of Neptunian confusion – the Germans.

 This particular portion of the discovery connection displays Neptune’s chaotic influence over the motion of time, ranging from the most painfully slow of snail’s paces to a speed more brilliantly fast than lightning.

-In the late spring of 1845, German Gemini astronomer, Johan Galle, finished his Ph.D. thesis on meridian transits of stars and planets of which he sent a copy to Le Verrier, who at the time was the authority regarding celestial physics.
+In the late spring of 1845, German Gemini astronomer, Johan Galle, finished his Ph.D. thesis on meridian transits of stars and planets of which he sent a copy to the leading authority of celestial physics at that time – a Monssieur Urbaine Le Verrier.

 Over a year passed.

-Be it the extra number of holidays taken by the Parisian post, or most likely Le Verrier temporarily emerging from his Piscean space case fog to actually notice the physical presence of Galle’s paper, the Frenchman sent back an obscenely overdue reply to Galle, who happened to work at the Berlin Observatory.
+Be it the extra number of holidays taken by the Parisian post office or more likely Le Verrier temporarily emerging from his Piscean fog to actually notice the physical presence of Galle’s paper, the Frenchman sent back an obscenely overdue reply to Galle who happened to work at the Berlin Observatory.
 Along with critiquing his thesis paper, Le Verrier also snuck in a proposal if Galle would be at all interested in checking out this little idea he came up with regarding the presence of some planet or other.

-A little side note, while in Deutschland I have personally witnessed Germans become FURIOUS over a train being 3 minutes late, the efficiency of time is THAT big a cultural deal in Germany.
+A little side note, while in Deutschland I have personally witnessed Germans become FURIOUS over a train being 3 minutes late, the efficiency of time is THAT big a cultural phenomenon there.

-It appeared that Galle logged in the time of everything he did, which adds so much to how totally confusing Neptune can be with the passage of time.
+Fortunately for us, it appears that Herr Galle logged in the time of everything he did throughout his waking day, which adds so much to how totally confusing Neptune can be with the passage of time.
 The German logs in receiving Le Verrier’s bizarrely late, but tangibly received response on the 18th of September, 1846.

-For all you Pisceans who are habitually late and say you can’t help it, things change mighty quickly when you Fish Kids want something bad enough.
-Le Verrier must have practically sprinted to the Paris Post Office upon receiving Galle’s prompt response agreeing to investigate his mathematical hypothesis, given the fact Galle logs in receiving the Frenchman’s reply containing the coordinates which specified the location of a possible new planet on the morning of September the 23rd, 1846.
+For all you Pisceans who are habitually late and say you can’t help it, things change mighty quickly when you Fish Kids want something badly enough.
+Le Verrier must have practically sprinted to the Paris Post Office upon receiving Galle’s prompt response agreeing to investigate his mathematical hypothesis, given the fact Galle logs in receiving the Frenchman’s reply containing the coordinates specifying the location of a possible new planet on the morning of September the 23rd, 1846.

-Besides having his people’s cultural demand for efficiency within his genes, Galle had the mental and physical speed only someone born beneath the Mercury ruled sign of Gemini could possess.
-Johan Galle worked at the Berlin Observatory, but was not in charge of it.
-Not only did he have to ask permission to be allowed to use the German observatory’s telescopes, approval needed to be given for the purpose of his request, which was denied in the late morning hours of the 23rd due to the scientific community highly doubting anything like the planet Neptune could even exist at that time.
+Besides having his people’s cultural obsession for efficiency within his genes, Johan Galle had the mental and physical speed only a person born beneath the Mercury ruled sign of Gemini could possess.
+The man worked at the Berlin Observatory but was not in charge of it.
+Not only did he have to ask permission to be allowed to use the German observatory’s telescopes, approval needed to be given for the purpose of his request, which was denied in the late morning hours of the 23rd due to the scientific community highly doubting anything like the planet Neptune could possibly exist at that time.

-Immediately after being given refusal of his initial request, Galle boomeranged back yet another inquiry of permission and within the span of a few daylight hours from receiving Le Verrier’s coordinates by mail which theorized a planet should be at the 26th degree in the sign of Aquarius that morning, was allowed authorization to use the Berlin Obervatory’s 9-inch Fraunhofer refractor telescope to verify the Frenchman’s hypothesis on that very evening of September 23rd, 1846.
+Immediately following his initial request being refuted, Galle boomerangs back yet another inquiry of permission and within the span of a few daylight hours from receiving the Frenchman’s coordinates by mail, is granted authorization to use the Berlin Obervatory’s 9-inch Fraunhofer refractor telescope for the purpose of verifying Le Verrier’s hypothesis that a planet existed at the 26th degree of Aquarius on that very evening of September 23rd, 1846.

-Over the course of that momentous September day, a student of Galle’s was asked to assist with the relaying of the evening sky’s coordinates, Cancerian Heinrich d’Arrest.
-D’Arrest made a suggestion to Galle that was simple, efficient, and karmicly profound.
-He asked to compare their observations with the positions recorded against a very recently made drawing of the night sky called the Hora XXI star chart.
-When the sky finally darkened to an acceptable level of observation on the evening of September 23rd, 1846, Galle moved the telescopic lens to the pinpoint area of the heavens which translated to Le Verrier’s coordinates.
-He then called out the coordinates to d’Arrest, who checked them against the star chart.
+Over the course of that momentous September day, a student of Johan Galle’s is asked to assist with the relaying of the evening sky’s coordinates, a Cancerian named Heinrich d’Arrest.
+D’Arrest makes a suggestion to Galle that is simple, efficient, and karmicly profound.
+He asks to compare their observations with the positions recorded against a very recently made drawing of the night sky called the Hora XXI star chart.
+When the sky finally darkens to an acceptable level of observation on the evening of September 23rd, 1846, Galle moves the telescopic lens to the pinpoint area of the heavens which translate to Le Verrier’s coordinates.
+He then calls out the coordinates to d’Arrest, who proceeds to check them against the star chart.

 First attempt – Nothing.

-Galle then adjusted the lens by one degree, to which he breathtakingly observed an 8th-magnitude star.
-When Galle called out its position, d’Arrest exclaimed, “That star is not on the map!“.
+Galle then adjusts the lens by one degree, to which he breathtakingly observes an 8th-magnitude star.
+When he calls out its position, d’Arrest exclaims, “That star is not on the map!“.

-The discovery of the planet Neptune technically occurred in under 20 minutes.
+The discovery of the planet Neptune technically occurrs in under 20 minutes.

-To clarify, the countries that have wreaked the most havoc by war throughout the history of Western Civilization, namely England, France, and Germany, are all ruled by the sign overseen by the planet named after the God of War, Aries.
+To clarify, the countries that have wreaked the most havoc by war throughout the history of Western Civilization, namely England, France, and Germany, are all ruled by the sign overseen by the sign whose ruling planet commemorates the God of War, Aries.